metal3-io/metal3-docs/design/ip-address-management-for-networkdata.md

 * It is not possible to rule out some IP addresses that might be in use for any reason after the deployment.

+In addition, the designed system must be compatible with Clusterctl move operation.
+This means that all status on all objects will be discarded during the move operation and all objects must be linked to the *Cluster* object they belong to by a chain of owner references.

 ### Goals

 - Introduce a Metal3IPPool and a Metal3IPAddress CRDs.